 One of the biggest complaints that safety managers have when it comes to their jobs is that they don’t have the budget they need to make dramatic improvements.
 While this is certainly a concern, and one that should be addressed, it is not something that should completely stop you from taking steps toward a safer workplace environment.

 There are many simple and inexpensive enhancements that can be done even without a major budget.
 While they aren’t sweeping changes to the way things are done, they can help to make measurable improvements to the overall safety of the facility.
 In addition, focusing on these 5 enhancements for facility safety will get you great results without consuming much of the budget you do have so it can be focused on other projects.

 With that in mind, let’s look at five of the most efficient and effective enhancements you can make to improve the safety within your facility.

 One of the best ways to improve safety in a loud facility is by using visual communication.
 One of the best examples of visual communication is industrial floor marking tape.
 This tape can be used in your facility to convey a wide range of different information to people throughout the area.

 Whether you use the tape simply to mark off edges of aisles so vehicle drivers can see how much room they have, or you add it throughout the facility to convey other information, you’ll quickly find it is very effective.

-Custom signs (which you can find here) are a great safety options for many companies.
+Custom signs are a great safety option for many companies.
 When there is a specific type of hazard in an area in your facility, putting a sign up to let people know is a great course of action.
 It can help to remind people of the danger in the area, and what they need to do in order to avoid getting hurt.

 You can use normal wall signs, signs that get placed on a post, banners that are hung from the ceiling or even floor signs.
 No matter where you need to have them placed, there are options available to meet that need.